alexle/alexle.github.com/_posts/2016-11-25-easy-life-overrated.markdown

 Contrast that to the second day, which had punished my body and mind to an absurd level.
 My legs were wrecked.
 My toenails had turned black.
 I had aches in places I didn't even know could ache.

 But the burger and fries never tasted better.
 The company of my friends never more appreciated.
 The sun was brighter.
 Life was more full.
 And I felt genuinely **alive**.
+It's strange to simultaneously feel both so weary and alive.

 When you add in the sense of achievement, gratitude, and strength that followed, it's clear in my eyes which day impacted my life more.
 An easy day pales in comparison to a day like this.